rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 ### 3.1 Composing Complex Interfaces

 The home screen for Landmarks shows a scrolling list of categories, with horizontally scrolling landmarks within each category.
 As you build this primary navigation, you’ll explore how composed views can adapt to different device sizes and orientations.

+#### Section 1 : Add a Home View

+Now that you have all of the views you need for the Landmarks app, it’s time to give them a home — a view to unify the views.
+The home view not only contains all of the other views, it also provides the means of navigating through and displaying your landmarks.